-Slovenia is a small central European nation that lies in the eastern Alps at the northeastern end of the Adriatic Sea, with Austria to the north, Italy to the northwest, Hungary to the northeast and Croatia to the south.
-Slovenia has a population just over 2 million people and gained independence from the former Yugoslavia in 1991, becoming a member of the European Union in 2004.
-Unlike Croatia or Bosnia-Herzegovina, Slovenia's independence from Yugoslavia was relatively nonviolent and they have since enjoyed remarkable political and economic stability in the Euro zone.
-Despite its small size, Slovenia offers an impressive variety of environments and tourism opportunities and has maintained a distinctive language and culture right in the heart of Europe.
+Slovenia is a small central European nation that lies in the eastern Alps at the northeastern end of the Adriatic Sea, with Austria to the north, Italy to the northwest, Hungary to the northeast, and Croatia to the south.
+Despite its small size, Slovenia offers an impressive variety of environments,tourism opportunities, and has maintained a distinctive language and culture right in the heart of Europe.

-The Health Insurance Institute of Slovenia (HIIS) is established as the core purchaser of medical services and is bound by statute to provide the compulsory health insurance scheme for the Slovenian population.
-The HIIS is a public non-profit-making entity supervised by the State to collect and distribute public funds to guarantee citizens are covered.
-The HIIS has 55 branch offices altogether; 10 at the regional level and 45 at the local level.
-Regional offices are tasked with negotiating with health care providers.
+The Health Insurance Institute of Slovenia (HIIS) is established as the core purchaser of medical services and is bound by the state to provide the compulsory health insurance scheme for the Slovenian population.
+The HIIS is a public non-profit-making entity to collect and distribute public funds to guarantee that citizens are covered.

-Practically the entire Slovenian population is covered under the sole compulsory insurance scheme, either as contributing members or as their dependants.
+Practically, the entire Slovenian population is covered under the sole compulsory insurance scheme, either as contributing members or as their dependants.
 Contributions to the public health insurance system are related to earnings from employment.
-Since January 2002 the compulsory health insurance contributions of the employed are 13.45% of their gross income and are shared almost equally between the employer and employee.
 Members of the public insurance system are tracked through an insurance identification card.
-Health insurance identification numbers are assigned to every Slovenian citizen at birth and can be granted to foreign nationals with temporary residential status or are authorized to work in the country.
+Health insurance identification numbers are assigned to every Slovenian citizen at birth and can be granted to foreign nationals with temporary residential status or with authorization to work in the country.

-Slovenia’s health care system faces similar problems to that of the rest of Western Europe.
-The continued evolution of hi-tech medical technology and pharmaceutical innovations coupled increasing population expectations for new treatments and an ageing population put serious strain on the financial and human resources of the state’s health care sector.
-There is a lack of physicians and qualified nurses in Slovenia, which has affected the quality of service in the healthcare system.
-This has resulted in long waiting periods to see a GP and for the undertaking of non-emergency surgical and dental procedures.
+Slovenia’s healthcare system faces similar problems to that of the rest of Western Europe.
+The continued evolution of hi-tech medical technology and pharmaceutical innovations, coupled with increasing expectations for new treatments and an ageing population, put serious strain on the financial and human resources of the state’s healthcare sector.
+There is a lack of physicians and qualified nurses in Slovenia, which has affected the quality of service.
+This has resulted in long waiting periods to see a GP, undertake non-emergency surgical, and dental procedures.
 Advanced medical facilities accessible through the HIIS are also in short supply, which contributes to lengthy waiting times for patients.

-Pacific Prime will consult and offer a wide range of policies to meet your individual needs should you plan to travel to Slovenia.
-We offer a wide variety of health care plans and travel insurance policies with possible benefit packages including dental, maternity, inpatient, outpatient, specialist consultations, and many more.
-Please contact our professional advisors today for a free quote and enjoy the security that our extensive Health Insurance Plans can provide.
+Pacific Prime offers a wide variety of healthcare plans and travel insurance policies with possible benefit packages including dental, maternity, inpatient, outpatient, specialist consultations, and many more.
+Contact our professional advisers today to receive a plan comparison, and no-obligation free health insurance quote.